novoalab/mpileup2stats/README.md

 It does pretty much what HAMR does, but with the following differences:
 - mpileup2stats includes some additional information, e.g. RT drop off and indels.
 - mpileup2stats does *not* compute pvalues, whereas HAMR does.
-- mpileup2stats requires MUCH LESS TIME to compute than HAMR
+- mpileup2stats requires less time to compute than HAMR
-- mpileup2stats requires requires much FEWER RESOURCES than HAMR
+- mpileup2stats requires requires fewer resources (CPU time and memory) than HAMR

 ##  Whats the difference between mpileup2stats and EpiNano?

 ### 1) Per-site vs per-read
 - EpiNano computes per-read statistics and then per-site, using the per-read files.
 - This software computes per-site stats directly from samtools mpileup.

 ### 2) 5mer vs 1mer
 - This software will not provide output per 5mer, whereas EpiNano reports both 1mer (per-site) and 5mer